Mystery deaths of 3 Chiefs fans fuels speculation but police say there's still no sign of foul play

-It's been three weeks since three Kansas City fans joined friends to watch the Chiefs play the Los Angeles Chargers in the final game of the regular season.
-Their bodies were found in a friend's back yard two days later.
+It has been three weeks since three Kansas City fans joined friends to watch the Chiefs play the Los Angeles Chargers in the final game of the regular season.
+Their bodies were found in a friend's backyard two days later.
 Police still haven't said how the men died, but affirmed Saturday amid intense public speculation that they still have no evidence of foul play.

 It’s common for police to decline to comment much on an investigation before it’s complete.
 So here's a look at what's known and not known in a mystery that has taken on a life of its own on social media and the internet despite — or perhaps because of — the lack of solid information.